-Published by PC and © the respective creators below, November 1983
+Published by Pacific and © the respective creators below, November 1983

 Synopsis: A Vietnam vet turned washed-out roller-derby star is inspired by his girlfriend’s murder to become Skateman.

 Writer: Neal Adams

 Review: In more than a decade of critiquing comics, Skateman #1 is the worst comic book this reviewer has encountered.
 To be clear: Neal Adams’ art reamins decent.
 But this story is a painful kitbash of everything Adams the writer thinks young people will find cool, five years too late.
 Dreadful.

 Synopsis: In a post-apocalyptic future plagued by mutated monsters, humanity looks again to nuclear power for salvation – but only finds disaster.

 Writer: Jack Arata

 Review: This short story makes little sense, but does sport solid, Joe-Kubert-inspired art, inked by the son of that legendary artist.